Apptainer / Singularity¶

 Containers provide an isolated environment that supports user applications.
 In many cases, it is helpful to use a container to obtain the right environment for your applications on HPC clusters, so as to avoid installing too many dependencies.

-Containers have great portability and mobility, that says, it is convenient to migrate your applications bewtween different platforms, such as laptops/desktops, cloud platforms and HPC clusters.
+Containers have great portability and mobility, making it convenient to migrate your applications between different platforms, such as laptops/desktops, cloud platforms, and HPC clusters.

-The most well known container is Docker, which is designed for laptops/desktops and cloud platforms.
-On ORCD clusters, we use Apptainer and Singularity instead, which are particularly designed for high-perfromance computing.
+The most well-known container software is Docker, which is designed for laptops/desktops and cloud platforms.
+On ORCD clusters, we use Apptainer or Singularity instead, which are particularly designed for HPC.
 Apptainer is extended from Singularity.
 Both are compatible with Docker.

 Note

 Users can use Singularity to support many applications, such as Python, R, C/Fortran packages, and many GUI software.
-In particular, containers are popular in supporting Python pakcages for the artificial intelligence (AI) and data science communities, such as Pytorch, Tensorflow, and many others.
-The Ubuntu operating system (OS) is widely used in the AI community and it is convinient to install many AI appications in Ubuntu environment.
-Users can use Singularity to obtain Ubuntu OS other than Rocky 8 OS on the host cluster.
+In particular, containers are popular in supporting Python packages for the artificial intelligence (AI) and data science communities, such as PyTorch, TensorFlow, and many others.
+The Ubuntu operating system (OS) is widely used in the AI community, and it is convenient to install many AI applications in Ubuntu environments.
+Users can use Singularity to obtain the Ubuntu OS rather than the Rocky 8 OS on the host cluster.

 Note

-An image is a file to support container.
+An "image" is a file (.sif for Singularity/Apptainer) to support a container.
 Users can launch a containter based on an image.

-Let us start with running an application with Singularity on the cluster first.
+Let us start by running an application with Singularity on the cluster first.

-Check available Apptainer versions in modules, Load an Apptainer module and its dependency, for example,Log in to the head node,
+Check available Apptainer versions in modules: Load an Apptainer module, for example:Note

 Apptainer modules support both apptainer and singularity commands.

-Search for an image that provides your target application, for exmaple on Docker Hub.
-Here is an example for downloading a Docker image to support Pytorch,
+Search for an image that provides your target application, for example, on Docker Hub.
+Here is an example for downloading a Docker image to support PyTorch:

 Note

 When the image is ready, launch a container based on the image and then run your application in the container.
-If you want to work interactively to test and debug codes, it is convineient to log in the containe shell, for exmaple,
+If you want to work interactively to test and debug code, it is convenient to log in to the container shell, for example:

 $ singularity shell my-image.sif